Why stress and anxiety make you gain weight and how to control it

 - Goal: eat less junk food/fast food.

-- Action: Instead of eating a hamburger or taco for lunch, buy a salad made with chicken.
+- Action: Instead of eating a hamburger or taco for lunch, buy a salad prepared with chicken.

 - Action: Instead of ordering fries for dinner, buy a salad.
 Instead of eating a breakfast sandwich, order scrambled eggs.

-If you need help deciding on an ideal eating plan for you, we recommend that you consult a nutritionist who will tell you what suits your needs.
+If you need help deciding on an ideal eating plan for you, we recommend that you see a nutritionist who can tell you what fits your needs.

 At some point in your life, you struggle with overeating and emotional eating.
 You love your wine, chocolate, sugar, or whatever your "I deserve this" or "I need a break" treats are.